Seniors want better security at community housing building hit by 2 fires | CBC News

 Ottawa police investigating

-The Ottawa police arson unit is investigating the two fires at Gladstone Terrace, which they call "suspicious."
+The Ottawa police arson unit is investigating the two fires, which it calls "suspicious."

-The first fire displaced 40 residents on the sixth floor and sent two people to hospital with minor injuries.
+The first fire displaced 40 residents and sent two people to hospital with minor injuries.
 The second fire, which was on the second floor, sent two people in their 70s to hospital for smoke inhalation.
 Several people were also treated on scene by paramedics.

-Ottawa police said it doesn't yet know whether the two fires were connected and have not announced any arrests.
+Ottawa police said they don't yet know whether the two fires were connected and have not announced any arrests.

 On the second floor, CBC observed crews cleaning soot off the walls and ceiling outside the elevators Tuesday.
-Residents told CBC a shopping cart and sleeping bag were lit on fire on Nov.
-27 and the area smelled like acrid smoke.
+Residents told CBC a shopping cart and sleeping bag were lit on fire Sunday and the area smelled like acrid smoke.

 Residents in the building don't know who lit the fires but some think it may have been someone trespassing.
 They say there are too few cameras and blame security gaps for an unsafe atmosphere.